 When we first began our journey during Year 1 traveling thru Southeast Asia, it was really all new to us.
 There were just so many desirable places to see in each of these Asian countries and we were determined to see everything.
 Consequently, we rarely stayed over three (3) nights in any single place before moving on to the next destination.
 The logistics were surprisingly easy as these countries were simple to navigate around with the region being tightly packed together.
 We covered a significant amount of ground and saw the best of SE Asia.
 We never anticipated how tiring being ‘on the move’ can get.
 However, I think we have now found a formula that works for us.
 We now try to stay a minimum of one month in a given country and at least seven (7) days in any city/town within a country.
 And when the time arises and our bodies tell us that we really need to recharge our batteries, we like to hunker down for extended periods of time.
 Maui has served as the ‘go to’ place for us to reset.

 I would be remiss not to mention that the Airbnb platform has been indispensable to us.
-Thanks to the sharing economy, we are able easily travel on a long term basis.
+Thanks to the sharing economy, we are able to easily travel on a long term basis.
 There is no denying that Airbnb has changed how we travel and we only have had great experiences.
-Renting a spacious apartment or house in a true local neighborhood provides a significantly better opportunity to experience the authenticity of a place.
+Renting a spacious apartment or house in a true ‘local neighborhood’, provides a significantly better opportunity to experience the authenticity of a foreign city, town or village.
 We now stay in Airbnb’s approximately 90% of the time as it makes us feel like we really belong to the city.
-Whenever we check into a Airbnb it always feels like home to us.
-We are able to cook our own meals, hang out in a living room as you would do in your own home.
-There is absolutely no way we could have stayed in traditional hotels confined to a hotel room during the length of our travels without burning out.
+Whenever we check into an Airbnb it seems to always feel like home to us.
+We are able to cook our own meals with local indigenous ingredients and hang out in a comfortable living room as we would do in our own home.
+There is absolutely no way we could have stayed in traditional hotels confined to a small hotel room during the length of our travels without burning out.

 “What is your favorite country?